-HP TCP/IP Services for OpenVMS Client Components Configuration Menu
+HP TCP/IP Services for OpenVMS Client Components Configuration Menu Configuration options:

-1 - DHCP Client Disabled Stopped Enabled Stopped Enabled Started 2 - FTP Client 3 - NFS Client 4 - REXEC and RSH Enabled Started 5 - RLOGIN Enabled Started 6 - SMTP Enabled Started Enabled Stopped Enabled Started - SSH Client 7 8 - TELNET 9 - TELNETSYM Disabled Stopped A - Configure options 1 - 9 [E] - Exit menu
+'''

+1 - DHCP Client

+Disabled Stopped

+Enabled Stopped

+2 - FTP Client

+- NFS Client Enabled Started

+- REXEC and RSH Enabled Started

+3 - NFS Client

+Enabled Started

+- RLOGIN

+Enabled Started

+- SMTP

+- SSH Client

+Enabled Stopped

+Enabled Started

+8 - TELNET

+9 - TELNETSYM

+Disabled Stopped

+'''

+A - Configure options 1 - 9

+[E] - Exit menu

 Note that the sample Client Components Configuration menu shows most clients enabled and all of them stopped.
 Clients are enabled for startup if they have been enabled in the TCP/IP Services configuration database (TCPIP\$CONFIGURATION.DAT).
 The enabled services are started the next time TCP/IP Services is started.
 You can also start (or stop) a specific service, without having to restart TCP/IP Services, by choosing the "Start service" option from that service's configuration menu.
-In addition, you can use command procedures to start or stop a specific service, as explained in Section 3.10.3.
+In addition, you can use command procedures to start or stop a specific service, as explained in Section 3.11.3.